wendahere/GoGetter/Journal.md

 Wen Da tried using the Raspberry Pi Shield but it made the circuit not work due to the LED on the shield making the pin into ground instead of originally a float.
 The PCB has to change design again in order to use the Shield.

+Allen also laser cut the collection point panels, and bent them into shape using the acryic bender.
+He also drilled the necessary holes required to mount the panels onto the door as well.
+And he finally assembled them.

+**show pic of collection point panel**

+**drilling of the main door**

+**assembled collection point**

 ### Thursday 7/01/2021

 Wen Da prepared the motors, installed all of the coils, screen and the code.

-Wen Da and Allen drilled holes in the polycabornate to be installed in the vending machine.
+Wen Da and Allen drilled holes in the polycabornate to be installed in the vending machine, they also countersunked the holes so that the polycarbonate can be flushed agianst the door.

+**show picture of drilling**

+Allen also modeled the door hinges that were used in inventor (for documentation purposes).

+The dispensing mechanisms and screen was also assembled onto the vending machine.

+**show picture**

 ### Friday 8/01/2021

 GOS visit to SP.

+**show picture**

 Meeting minutes: